CSC3170-2022Fall/project-team-1/README.md

 ### Function Points

-- A cousumer can log in to configure and release a package
-- Allow the consumer to appoint some plant for some package manually
-- The assignment and the start-time of some operation with some machine could be further set under the constraint of plant appointment
-- Once some operation is successfully finished, the processing record in end-time and expense could be written back.
+- What consumers can do:
+  - Configure packages
+  - Release packages
+  - Appoints plants for packages
+- What consumers can see:
-- The production information, like manufacture capacity of some plant, or the demand changes of some consumer within some period of time can be calculated
+  - The industry information, such as manufacture capacity of each plant
+  - The processing record of all operations in the past, which helps consumers make better decision